Everything you need to know about HAProxy log format | Sumo Logic

 • For HTTP or Layer 7 operation mode, the configuration directive is option httplog.

-These example logs are from an instance of HAProxy version 2.4.2, installed on an AWS instance running AWS Linux 4.14 and configured to manage traffic between two HTTP servers within the same subnet.
+These example logs below are from an instance of HAProxy version 2.4.2, installed on an AWS instance running AWS Linux 4.14 and configured to manage traffic between two HTTP servers within the same subnet.
 The logs were captured using RSyslog and stored locally on the host server.

-Default Log Format (No option configured)
+Default log format (No option configured)

 Jul 12 06:32:30 localhost haproxy[2679]: Connect from 67.171.183.156:50871 to 172.31.30.201:80 (http_front/TCP)